microsoft/onnxruntime/docs/tutorials/iot/rasp-pi-cv.md

 - Terminal output:
 <img src="../../../images/terminal-output-rasp-pi.png" width="100%" height="100%" alt="Image of VNC Viewer"/>
-- The image that was inferenced capture.png:
+- The image that was inferenced on the Raspberry Pi:
 <img src="../../../images/rasp-pi-can.png" width="100%" height="100%" alt="Image of VNC Viewer"/>

-- The `inference_mobilenet.py` script:
+- The `inference_mobilenet.py` script below for reference:

 ```python
 # Import the packages.